nao1215/gup/README.md

 ![GitHub](https://img.shields.io/github/license/nao1215/gup)
 [[日本語](./doc/ja/README.md)]
 # gup - Update binaries installed by "go install"
-**gup** command update binaries installed by "go install" to the latest version.
+**gup** command update binaries installed by "go install" to the latest version.  gup updates all binaries in parallel, so very fast.
 It also provides subcommands for manipulating binaries under \$GOPATH/bin (\$GOBIN).
 It is a cross-platform software that runs on Windows, Mac and Linux.
 ![sample](./doc/img/sample.png)

 gup command will notify you on your desktop whether the update was successful or unsuccessful after the update was finished.